Do the Math

 - What size solar system can fit on their roof;

-- How much does the solar panels they need cost;
+- How much do the solar panels they need cost;

 - What would be their return on investment if they were to buy such a solar power system;

-- The solar incentives, solar rebates, tax credits and feed in tariff they are likely to get; and
+- The solar incentives, solar rebates, tax credits and feed-in tariff they are likely to receive; and

-- Whether or not they are eligible for a zero down lease or finance product and if so will the power bill savings cover the cost of the monthly solar lease repayment
+- Whether they are eligible for a zero-down lease or finance product and, if so, will the power bill savings cover the cost of the monthly solar lease repayment

-The cost to purchase and install a complete grid-tied solar photovoltaic (PV) system on a residential home will vary widely depending on a things like: the cost of options you may select, such as battery backup power storage, or the costs of building preparation work, like new shingles.
+The cost to purchase and install a complete grid-tied solar photovoltaic (PV) system on a home will vary widely depending on factors such as the cost of options you may select--battery backup power storage, or the costs of building preparation, such as new shingles.
 Costs can also be higher if you add other features or have special installation needs (such as application over tile roofing) or you choose to use special mounting systems (such as sun tracking systems).
 Other factors may also affect price, including, but not limited to, your location, the building condition, type and location, its wiring and warrantees offered.